soh4n-t/SOC-Lab-Monitoring-With-Wazuh-Suricata/docs/README.md

 ## Components

-### Suricata - Network Intrusion Detection System (NIDS)
+### Wazuh - SIEM / Centralized Security Analysis and Visualization Platform

-Suricata monitors network traffic flowing through the Windows endpoint and analyzes packets against its configured detection rules.
-When traffic matches a detection signature, Suricata generates an alert containing information such as the source and destination addresses, protocol, signature, severity, and action.
-These events are written to Suricata's `eve.json` log file.
+Wazuh acts as the central security monitoring platform of the project.
+The Wazuh Agent installed on the Windows endpoint collects Windows and Sysmon events as well as Suricata's JSON alerts.
+These events are forwarded to the Wazuh Manager, where Wazuh's analysis and detection logic processes the collected data and generates alerts when applicable.

-In this project, Suricata acts as the network-level detection component and uses both its enabled ruleset and project-specific rules when required.
+The Wazuh Dashboard provides a centralized interface for searching, filtering, investigating, and visualizing security events and alerts.

 ---